Chicago Traumatic Brain Injury Lawyers

 Speak with an experienced Chicago brain injury attorney today

 At Gainsberg Law, we have the experience to prove a brain injury was the fault of some other person or business.
-We consult with medical professionals to prove that the TBI was caused by an accident and is not a condition that occurred internally.
+We consult with medical professionals to prove that the TBI was caused by an accident or negligence and is not a condition that occurred internally.
 We also work to get medical reports that detail the full extent of medical care a loved one will need.
-Please call our compassionate lawyers at 312-313-1621 to discuss the needs of someone whose life has been altered or damaged because someone failed to act reasonably or responsibility.
-You can also complete our contact form to schedule a consultation.
+Please call our compassionate lawyers to discuss the needs of someone whose life has been altered or damaged because someone failed to act reasonably or responsibly.
+You can also complete our contact form to schedule a free consultation.

 - What Are These Guardian Caps the Bears Are Getting?

 - Do Traumatic Brain Injuries Increase the Risk of Suicide in Women?

 - Recognizing Signs and Symptoms of Concussion in Your Child

 - Sad but True: Brain Injuries During Surgery are Often Preventable

 - CDC Reports that Elderly Falls are Greatest Contributor to Record Number of Brain Injuries